ElegantEngineeringTech/laravel-media/README.md

     'default_collection_name' => 'default',

     /**
-     * Prefix the generate path of files
+     * Prefix for the generated path of files
-     * set to null if you don't want any prefix
+     * Set to null if you do not want any prefix
-     * To fully customize the generated default path, extends the Media model ans override generateBasePath method */
+     * To fully customize the generated default path, extend the Media model and override the generateBasePath method */
     'generated_path_prefix' => null,